Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 Areas of work this term

-Homework will be given out on Monday to be handed in by Friday.
-Please remind your child to hand their homework in on time as this will give me time to mark it.
-Homework books should always be handed in on Friday, even if homework is not completed, as their new homework will need to be stuck into their books.
+Homework will be given out on Monday to be handed in on Friday.
+Please remind your child to hand their homework in on time as this will give me time to mark it and hand it back.
+Homework handed in on time will be rewarded with fuzzies.
+Homework will include

 Class rules and behaviour

-In return for hard work and good behaviour children will be awarded ‘Fuzzies’.
-They will be able to save their fuzzies and exchange them for a range of prizes.
+In return for hard work and good behaviour children will be awarded fuzzies.
+Fuzzies can be exchanged for a range of prizes or class rewards.

 Clothing and Belongings

-Please make sure your child remembers their water bottle, reading book & diary, a packed lunch and snack (if required).
+Please make sure your child remembers their water bottle, reading book, a packed lunch and snack (if required).
 All things brought into school, including clothing, should be clearly labelled to avoid things being difficult to identify.
-As you know the space in a cloakroom is limited so please encourage children only to bring in what is necessary.
-Please ensure that your child has their PE kit in school at all times in a small draw string bag if possible.
+As you know the space in the cloakroom is limited so please encourage children only to bring in what is necessary.
 Jewellery is not permitted in school with the exception of an inexpensive watch and stud earrings for those with pierced ears.
-Please limit the amount of stationary your child brings to school as unnecessary items can sometimes cause a distraction.
-One pencil case with felt tips and/or pencil crayons is sufficient as we have everything else they need in school.

 Thank you for your support.
 Please feel free to speak to me at the end of the school day if you have any queries, questions or concerns.